eurocontrol-swim/aixm-graph/README.md

 ##### Edges
 The edges that connect the association features with the selected feature are named by the `timeSlice` those associations were found in and more specifically by its `sequenceNumber` and/or its `correctionNumber`.
-If an edge connects a feature with a broken association it will be dashed.
+If the association is direct (found under the feature) the edge will be directed from the feature to its association.
+Otherwise, if the association is reverse the direction of the edge will be from the association to the feature.
+Lastly, if an edge connects a feature with a broken association it will be dashed.

 ##### Next/Prev page
 Lastly, in case the are more pages to display (i.e. more features) the user can navigate through them by clicking on the